wingify/wingify.github.io/_posts/2015-06-01-post-meta-refresh-run-up.markdown

 ---
 layout: post
-title: "Meta Refresh 2015 Delhi Runup Event hosted at Wingify"
+title: "Meta Refresh 2015 Delhi Run-up Event hosted at Wingify"
-excerpt: Meta Refresh 2015 Delhi Runup Event hosted at Wingify
+excerpt: Meta Refresh 2015 Delhi Run-up Event hosted at Wingify
 authorslug: apoorv_saxena
 author: Apoorv Saxena
 ---

-Giving back to the community has always been a priority at Wingify, be it through Open Sourcing internal projects of Wingify or via organizing/sponsoring Community Events, the most recent being Meta Refresh Delhi Runup Event organized and hosted by Wingify on 21st March 2015.
-Tony Simon from HasGeek was present from MetaRefresh Team to help us hoist this event and help us make it all the more awesome.
+Giving back to the community has always been a priority at Wingify, be it through open sourcing internal projects or via organizing / sponsoring community events, the most recent being Meta Refresh Delhi Run-up Event organized and hosted by Wingify on 21st March 2015.
+Tony Simon from HasGeek was present from the MetaRefresh Team to help us host this event and help us make it more awesome.

 <div style="text-align:center; margin: 10px;">
   <img src="/images/2015/03/1.jpg">